 Get the kids into anagramming from a young age with Wordsmith.
 All they have to do is tap the letters in the right order to form the longest words they can find.
 It’s easy enough for young kids to enjoy, because it starts with only three letters.
-Even at the highest level, there are typically no more than five letters during the two-minute rounds.
+Even at the highest level, there will be nothing larger than a five-letter word during the two-minute rounds.

 As players form words, they earn gems and hope.
 They can then use these to craft items like triple word score bonuses.
 Letters have different values, just like in Scrabble or Words With Friends.
 Form words, earn points, and maybe even learn some new vocabulary along the way.